stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 he managed to get a recently deceased body smuggled into the university dissecting-room one night, and in my presence injected a new modification of his solution.
 The thing actually opened its eyes, but only stared at the ceiling with a look of soul-petrifying horror before collapsing into an inertness from which nothing could rouse it.
-West said it was not fresh enough&mdash;the hot summer air does not favour corpses.
+West said it was not fresh enough--the hot summer air does not favour corpses.
 That time we were almost caught before we incinerated the thing, and West doubted the advisability of repeating his daring misuse of the college laboratory.